Orenda Iroquois: Testing

-In 1956, an American Boeing B-47 Stratojet was loaned to the Royal Canadian Air Force to flight test the Iroquois for use in the CF-105.
+In 1956, an American Boeing B-47 Stratojet was loaned to the RCAF to flight test the Iroquois for use in the CF-105.
 Canadair, the sub-contractor, attached an Iroquois to the right side of the bomber's rear fuselage, near the tail, simply because there was no other place to mount it.
 Designated CL-52 by Canadair, it was a nightmare to fly, since the thrust was asymmetrical; this created great problems for flight control.
+Much of the flying was done by Thomas Cooper-Slipper, a veteran test pilot.
 After the Arrow project was cancelled, the B-47B/CL-52, which had logged about 35 hours of engine flight tests, was returned to the U.S and subsequently scrapped.
 The CL-52 was the only B-47 used by any foreign service.

 The program was cancelled, along with the Arrow, on 20 February 1959.

 Surviving examples

 The Canada Aviation and Space Museum in Ottawa houses the nose and cockpit section of Arrow RL 206, along with various wing and fuselage components, and a complete Iroquois-2 engine, Serial Number 117.
 An example of an Iroquois-1 engine is found at the Canadian Warplane Heritage Museum in Mount Hope, near Hamilton, Ontario.
 Another Iroquois-2 engine Serial Number 116 is owned by a private collector in Fort St. John, British Columbia.